cepero91/scentpass-legal/terms-and-conditions.md

 ## 7. Intellectual property

-All design, branding, code, and content created by ScentPass — including the name, logo, and user interface — are the intellectual property of Jose Cepero.
+All design, branding, code, and content created by ScentPass — including the name, logo, and user interface — are the intellectual property of GanbareLabs.
 You may not reproduce, distribute, or create derivative works without explicit written permission.

 ---